ScalablyTyped/Converter/docs/devel/about.md

 ### Demo set
 Do your changes look good when running `ImporterTest`?
 The next step is to run `tso` on the demo set.

+See [Running](devel/running) for more information about the parameters.

 A good command to run might be:
 ```
 sbt:tso-public> importer/runMain com.olvind.tso.importer.Main -softWrites -parseCache -offline -dontCleanProject -forceCommit -demoSet